-Forget about the features, forget about the benefits…….sales people should allocate 80% of their effort into understanding the prospects business need and then be able to relate how the solution fulfils or satisfies that need and helps the prospect get to their destination quicker.
-You see…..now everyone is making it happen faster!
+Forget about the features, forget about the benefits…sales people should allocate 80% of their effort into understanding the prospects’ business need and then be able to relate how the solution fulfills or satisfies that need and helps the prospect get to their destination quicker.

 Sales teams can only uncover and develop business need by working with the individual(s) who have the ability to allocate or create budget, the ability to make the decision and the ability to instigate the purchase order.
 Why would you deal with anyone else?

-If a sales person reports back on a meeting and says “they have no budget”, “they already have one” or “the timing’s not right”, they’re probably talking to someone who has no authority, as the person in authority can change all of those elements.
+If a sales person reports back on a meeting and says “they have no budget”, “they already have one” or “the timing is not right”, they’re probably talking to someone who has no authority, as the person in authority can change all of those elements.

 Sales people don’t want to hear NO, they don’t want any bumps in the road, however if they embraced potential objections they could turn them to an advantage and accelerate, rather than slow down, the sales process.

-If the result of a meeting is positive next steps and actions need to be agreed, not verbally but confirmed in writing and dates put on schedules.
+If the result of a meeting is positive, next steps and actions need to be agreed, not verbally but confirmed in writing and dates put on schedules.
 Too many sales people send proposal with no agreed review.
 Don’t send a proposal without a date in the calendar to present the proposal, then you are able to handle any potential objections and reconfirm the buying process and timetable.
 Emailing a proposal to a prospect is not a commitment from their side if they don’t agree with a next step.

 The final point to be made is that technology sales people get paid good money, often VERY good money.
 Don’t expect it to fall in your lap, you have to be persistent and drive the sale through to conclusion and make it happen within your time frame.